Product Voice Solutions Security Pricing Dashboard Docs Blog Log In Book a Demo Start Free Trial →

 Install to Workspace

 Click Install to Workspace and authorize.
-Copy the Bot User OAuth Token (starts with xoxb-) and the Signing Secret from Basic Information.
+Copy the Bot User OAuth Token (starts with xoxb-).

 Add to Dockbox